mindspank/chartcacher/README.md

 ## The static chart cacher service
-This module will cache charts, render the chart as an image to allow static offline access to Qlik Sense charts.
+This module will cache charts allowing you to embed static charts into third-party software such as Sharepoint and render the chart as an image to allow static offline access to Qlik Sense charts.
 The charts are non-interactive and not meant to replace the full Qlik Sense experience.

 ### Prerequisites